 8.4.2.17 Power Capability element

 The Minimum Transmit Power Capability field is set to the nominal minimum transmit power with which the STA is capable of transmitting in the current channel, with a tolerance ± 5 dB.
-The field is coded as a signed integer in units of decibels relative to 1 mW.
+The field is coded as a signed integer in units of decibels relative to 1 mW.Further interpretation of this field is defined in 10.8.2 (Association based on transmit power capability).

 The Maximum Transmit Power Capability field is set to the nominal maximum transmit power with which the STA is capable of transmitting in the current channel, with a tolerance ± 5 dB.
 The field is coded as a signed integer in units of decibels relative to 1 mW.
+Further interpretation of this field is defined in 10.8.2 (Association based on transmit power capability).

 8.4.2.70.4 Peer-to-Peer Link event report

-The STA Tx Power field indicates the target transmit power at the antenna in dBm with a tolerance of ± 5 dB of the lowest basic rate of the reporting STA.
+The STA Tx Power field indicates the target transmit power at the antenna (i.e. EIRP) in dBm with a tolerance of ± 5 dB of the lowest basic rate of the reporting STA.

 8.4.2.71.5 Diagnostic Information subelement descriptions

-The Tx Power field indicates the target transmit power level(s) at the antenna(s), where the actual power is within ±5 dB to the target.
+The Tx Power field indicates the target transmit power level(s) at the antenna(s) (i.e. EIRP), where the actual power is within ±5 dB to the target.
 Each transmit power level is encoded in a single octet as a 2’s complement value in dBm, rounded to the nearest integer.
 If the Tx Power Mode field is 0 then the Tx Power field contains one or more transmit power levels in increasing numerical order.
 If the Tx Power Mode field is 1, the Tx Power field contains the STA’s minimum and nonzero maximum transmit power levels, in that order.

 8.4.2.73.5 Radio Information subelement

 The Transmit Power field is the transmit power used to transmit the current Location Track Notification